kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 +-- pom.xml
 ~~~

 Again this is only to simplify the example.
 In a real project the `catalogue` and `orders` folders/projects would each be in a separate repository.
 We have also added a module that will hold our JPA entities as they will be shared with our two microservices.
-First lets create the top-most `pom.xml` that will only serve in this example to include our main modules.
+First let's create the top-most `pom.xml` that will only serve in this example to include our main modules.
 We will be using `acme.com` as our package name and group id throughout the examples.

 `FILE ./pom.xml`